 If I serve on the ship, will I be working with the local people?

 All of our volunteers work with the local people to some degree.
-Some (for example, those who serve in the hospital) will likely have more direct contact, but there are opportunities throughout the week made available for crew to participate in during their time off from work.
-These include visits to prisons, orphanages & programs sites as well as working with the 100 or so local Day Workers who work on board during the field service.
+Some (for example, those who serve in the hospital) will likely have more direct contact with our patients, but there are opportunities throughout the week made available for crew to participate in during their time off from work.
+These include visits to prisons, orphanages and programs sites as well as working with the 250 or so local Day Crew who work on board in the Dining Room, Housekeeping, Deck, Hospital and other departments during the field service.

 What do crew do after work?